 If the sequencer is running, it will still wait for track 1 to reach step 1, until it jumps to the next preset.
 This is indicated by the Play LED flashing.
+Here it is also possible to make the preset switch happen immediately, by pushing the Play button, while it is flashing.

-If any parameters of the preset has been edited, and the edits has not been stored, a "" will appear right between the preset number and the preset name.
+If any parameters of the preset has been edited, and the edits has not been stored, a "\" will appear right between the preset number and the preset name.